daze-dream/LearningReact-1/ClassNotes.md

  # React Basics
  use the npx create-react-app app-name to create your app, and off we go.

- All React does is allow us to stylize the app easily, and when it builds, it squashes everything into regular JS and HTML for the browser to understand.
+ All React does is allow us to stylize the app easily.
+We create a sort of pseudo HTML inside of components, and when it builds, it squashes everything into regular JS and HTML for the browser to understand.
 The browser doesn't know what React components and syntax is, so that's why we "build" it.

  In essence, React gets the 'root' element of our index.html file, and then injects itself into it to render.